ObradovicNikola/ctf_writeups_2022/01_scc_serbian_cybersecurity_challenge/05_syndicate_BTC_balance/writeup.md

 `strcmp("f", "76.31342913")`

 A more complicated and longer way would be to reverse engineer the amount with Ghidra.
+This is what I've done during the CTF.